povio/bolt-template/rules/povio-ui-rules.md

 ALWAYS use the UI components from @povio/ui.
 NEVER use default HTML elements if this package supports it.

+Use the Typography component instead of default HTML text elements.

 Always use hooks from @povio/ui when available.

 For forms, always use useForm or useFormAutosave from @povio/ui.
 Use input components from the package and pass them the formControl from these hooks.
 For example: